yuvraj2017/Credit-Risk-Evaluation-RFC/README.md

+# Loan Risk Classification Project

-Background
+## Background

-Lending services companies allow individual investors to partially fund personal loans as well as buy and sell notes backing the loans on a secondary market.
+Lending services companies provide opportunities for individual investors to partially fund personal loans and trade notes backing these loans on a secondary market.
+In this project, we aim to classify the risk levels associated with loans using machine learning models.

-I used this data to create machine learning models to classify the risk level of given loans.
-Specifically, you will be comparing the Logistic Regression model and Random Forest Classifier.

-This project was completed using the following workflow:

-Retrieve the data
+## Objective

+The primary goal of this project is to compare the performance of two machine learning models for classifying loan risk levels:

+- **Logistic Regression**
+- **Random Forest Classifier**

+## Data

+The dataset used for this project is `lending_data.csv`, which contains features related to loans and their risk levels.

+## Workflow

+1. **Retrieve the Data**

-The data is located in the Challenge Files Folder:
+   The dataset is available in the Challenge Files Folder under the filename `lending_data.csv`.

-lending_data.csv

-Import the data using Pandas.

-Consider the Models

-Compare and consider two models on this data: a Logistic Regression, and a Random Forests Classifier.

-Fit a LogisticRegression model and RandomForestClassifier model

-Create a Logistic Regression model, fit it to the data, and print the model's score.
-Do the same for a Random Forest Classifier.
-Choose any starting hyperparameters you like.
-Which model performed better?
-How does that compare to beginning predictions?
-Write down results and thoughts.

-**Methods used:**

-Pandas

-Train_test_split

-LogisticRegression

-RandomForestClassifier

-StandardScaler

-Confusion_matrix
+2. **Model Consideration**

+   We evaluate two models:
+   - **Logistic Regression**: A statistical model used for binary classification.
+   - **Random Forest Classifier**: An ensemble learning method that builds multiple decision trees and merges their results.

+3. **Model Fitting and Evaluation**

+   - **Logistic Regression**: Fit the model to the data and evaluate its performance.
+Assess the accuracy score and the confusion matrix.
+   - **Random Forest Classifier**: Train the model and evaluate its performance similarly.
+Compare the accuracy score and confusion matrix with the Logistic Regression model.

+4. **Comparison and Insights**

+   Compare the performance of both models based on their accuracy scores and confusion matrices.
+Document the results and insights gained from the comparison, including any observations about which model performs better and why.

+## Methods Used

+- **Pandas**: For data manipulation and analysis.
+- **Train-Test Split**: For splitting the dataset into training and testing sets.
+- **Logistic Regression**: For binary classification of loan risk.
+- **Random Forest Classifier**: For ensemble classification of loan risk.
+- **Standard Scaler**: For feature scaling to standardize the dataset.
+- **Confusion Matrix**: For evaluating model performance.

+## Results

+- **Logistic Regression Model Score**: [Insert results here]
+- **Random Forest Classifier Model Score**: [Insert results here]

+## Thoughts and Insights

+- Summarize the performance comparison between the two models.
+- Discuss any significant findings, such as the model's effectiveness or any unexpected results.